fabiocannas/fabiocannas.github.io/_posts/2025-07-27-The_Azure_Developers_Superpower_azd_CLI.md

 - `azure.yaml` file - A configuration file that defines services and maps them to Azure resources

 ### Azure.yaml Overview
-The azure.yaml file describes the application and the Azure resource included in the azd template.
+The azure.yaml file describes the application and the Azure resources included in the azd template.

 ```yaml
 # yaml-language-server: $schema=https://raw.githubusercontent.com/Azure/azure-dev/main/schemas/v1.0/azure.yaml.json